 You can also use team meetings as an opportunity to give other’s positive feedback and shine a light on the impact they’ve had.
-It’s a great way to role model team building behaviour and encourage others to do the same.
+It’s a great way to role model team-building behaviour and it then encourages others to do the same.
 Most people need feedback more regularly as we miss the adhoc opportunities.

 You can also highlight important updates and achievements with a follow-up email.
-Particularly if you’ve received some good feedback, it’s a must to forward it on!
+Particularly if you’ve received some good feedback, it’s a must to forward it on to your manager!

 Always follow up

 If you miss a meeting for any reason, make sure you follow up and get an update on what you missed.
 Similarly, it’s important to keep checking in regarding the actions that come from meetings that you do take part in.
 Remember that you are technically ‘out of sight’ at home so don’t become ‘out of mind’ by letting tasks fall by the wayside.
 Some tasks might not be a priority but if you aren’t going to complete them make sure everyone is aware of why.
 You really don’t want to be seen as the one person in the office who is flaky and using working from home as an excuse to work less.